19hours/sg-statutes/Acts/Financial Advisers Act.md

 [1/2009 wef 26/11/2010]

-(2) The Authority may specify, in written directions, the information required to be disclosed under subsection (1)(a), (b) or (c), and the form or manner in which information relating to any designated investment product may be disclosed to any client of a licensee .
+(2) The Authority may specify, in written directions, the information required to be disclosed under subsection (1)(a), (b) or (c), and the form or manner in which information relating to any designated investment product may be disclosed to any client of a licensed financial adviser.

 [1/2009 wef 26/11/2010]

-(3) The Authority may, in writing, require a licensee to submit to it —
+(3) The Authority may, in writing, require a licensed financial adviser to submit to it —

 (a) all written communication which sets out information relating to any designated investment product for the time being in use by the licensee; and